 Shopping around for loans or finding the best financing options available to you prior to your dealership visit can hugely impact your negotiations.
 Think of it this way: The wider you cast your net, the more likely you are to find the best deal.
 Moreover, by getting pre-approval for an auto loan, you will likely know firsthand the price range you can afford, the length of your loan, as well as the interest rate or APR for your loan.

 However, keep in mind that when you apply for a new credit line, it affects your credit score for a limited time.
 The good news is that credit bureaus often treat a cluster of auto loan applications in a short period of time as a single application rather than multiple applications that could heavily impact your credit score.
 We recommend keeping all your auto loan applications confined to a 30-day period to avoid heavy negative impacts on your credit score.

 Auto loan rates by credit score

 Unsurprisingly, loan rates vary depending on your credit score.
 The higher your credit score the more likely you will make out with a low interest rate.
-And the lower your credit score, then you are looking at higher interest rates because lenders see you as a higher-risk candidate.
+And the lower your credit score, the higher interest rates because lenders see you as a higher-risk candidate.

 |Credit Score||Average APR for New Vehicles||Average APR for Used Vehicles|

 Before picking the first loan at your disposal, take a look at the various other options that may be available to you.
 The more options you have, the better your chances are of striking a good deal with a dealership or manufacturer.
-And if you have a low credit standing, it may be in your best interest to do research and get pre-approval for an auto loan rather than heading to a dealership and accepting their potentially higher interest rate loan.
+And suppose you have a low credit standing.
+In that case, it may be in your best interest to do research and get pre-approval for an auto loan rather than heading to a dealership and accepting their potentially higher interest rate loan.